aliciag92/Hacker-Rank-Advanced-Select/README.md

 # Hacker-Rank-Advanced-Select
-This repo solves the "Type of Triangle" challenge on Hacker Rank
+This repo solves complex challenges on Hacker Rank